Robot-Dragon/Mushroom-Classification/README.md

 # Mushroom-Classification
-My first machine learning exercise to classify if a mushroom is poisonous or edible (data from Kaggle.com)
+This is the machine learning exercise I coded from scratch to classify if a mushroom is poisonous or edible (data from Kaggle.com)

 It uses a Linear Regresion model as a binary classifer.